import dascore as dc

 spool = dc.get_example_spool()

-# chunk spool for 3 second increments with 1 second overlaps
+# Chunk spool for 3 s increments with 1 s overlaps

-# and keep any segements that don't have full 3600 seconds
+# and keep any segments at the end that don't have the full 3 s.

 subspool = spool.chunk(time=3, overlap=1, keep_partial=True)